-Road in Dundee blocked as youths light fires
+Road blocked by fires as youths rampage in Dundee

 Drivers were forced to turn back from the fires and a Police Scotland helicopter circled above the area.

-Some reports said cars had been hit as bricks were thrown at them.
+Some reports said cars had been hit as bricks were thrown at them, and that people were jumping on vehicles.

+Another image appeared to show youths smashing windows at a nearby school.

 Police Scotland confirmed there was an ongoing incident in the Kirkton area but did not give any more details.